danbowker/CSharpGuidelines/_pages/2400_LayoutGuidelines.md

 5. Constructors and the finalizer
 6. Events
 7. Public properties
+8. Private properties
-8. Other methods and private properties in calling order
+8. Other methods

 Declare local functions at the bottom of their containing method bodies (after all executable code).